 Mr. Maxwell is the Chief Executive Officer of SDCL, which he founded.
 He has 25 years' experience in international finance, infrastructure and private equity and has overall responsibility for SDCL's investment activities.
 Mr Maxwell has been a leading investor in the energy efficiency and decentralized energy market over the last decade, having launched first of a kind funds to invest in the sector in the United Kingdom, Europe, the United States and Asia.
 Mr. Maxwell is chair of SDCL's Investment Committees, including for SEEIT (SEIT.LN, market capitalization of approximately US \$1.4 billion).
 Mr. Maxwell has advised and invested on behalf of a number of national governments as well as a wide range of institutional investors.
-Prior to establishing SDCL, Mr. Maxwell was at HSBC Infrastructure and managed the IPO of the HSBC Infrastructure Company Limited, the first main market, London Stock Exchange listed infrastructure fund, which now has an enterprise value of over £3 billion.
+Prior to establishing SDCL, Mr. Maxwell was at HSBC Infrastructure and managed the IPO of the HSBC Infrastructure and managed the IPO of the HSBC Infrastructure and managed the IPO of the HSBC Infrastructure fund, which now has an enterprise value of over £3 billion.
 Mr. Maxwell has a degree in Modern History from Oxford University.